mapbiomas-brazil/mapbiomas-training/Princeton_University/Day_4/README.md

 ## 3.3 Calculate area
 A spherical or quasi-spherical surface cannot be represented as a plan without some kind of distortions being associated with its representation.
 That is why the ***Cartographyc Projections*** exist!.

-Map projections are mathematical formulations designed to minimize possible distortions, this distortions can impact your area calculation.
+Map projections are mathematical formulations designed to minimize possible distortions, and such distortions can impact your area calculation.
 Because of this, in GEE, the strategy for calculating areas in a cartographically appropriated way is using a Lambert Azimuthal Equal Area (LAEA)  through the function: ee.Image.pixelArea, as presented in the image below.

 ![area calculation](https://user-images.githubusercontent.com/11324805/105396510-bca9d680-5bfe-11eb-8657-31eb2f3b167d.png)